 Of those 4 patients who completed the study, all had significant reductions in subjective pain.
-Unfortunately this was not a placebo controlled study, and there were very few subjects who completed the trial.
+Unfortunately, this was not a placebo-controlled study, and there were very few subjects who completed the trial.

 Nabilone, a Synthetic Cannabinoid, Reduces Pain and Anxiety Associated with Fibromyalgia

-Nabilone is a semisynthetic THC analog and CB1 agonist that has 10 times higher potency than THC.
+Nabilone is a semisynthetic THC analog and a CB1 agonist that has 10 times higher potency than THC.

 In a 2008 study published in The Journal of Pain, 40 patients with fibromyalgia were given either 1mg of nabilone or placebo daily for 4 weeks.
 (5)